Escort Booking advice

 Do not choke your provider without permission – Many see this as an act of aggression and it is becoming a major complaint among providers.

-Do not finger (ANYWHERE) or muff your provider without permission – Infections, STD’s etc. (Another common complaint).
+Do not finger (ANYWHERE) or muff your provider without permission –

-Do not slap a provider or pull their hair without permission – It is viewed as aggression!
+Do not slap a provider or pull their hair without permission –

 Do not spit on your provider without permission – Infections, STD’s etc.

 Do not ask about a providers personal life or their professional activities, if they volunteer information – fine.
-In the same way, change the subject if you are asked personal questions.

 Do not discuss other providers as this type of gossip can/will have unpleasant results.